autowarefoundation/autoware-documentation/docs/how-to-guides/how-to-integrate-autoware-with-your-vehicle.md

 Now the vehicle should drive along the calculated path!

-## 7. Tune parameters for your vehicle & environment
+## 8. Tune parameters for your vehicle & environment

-You may need to tune your parameters depending on the domain in which you will operate your vehicle.
+You may need to tune your parameters in your forked Autoware Launch repository depending on the domain in which you will operate your vehicle.

 If you have any issues or questions, feel free to create an [Autoware Foundation GitHub Discussion](https://github.com/orgs/autowarefoundation/discussions) in the Q&A category!